Agungvpzz/Telco-Churn-Analysis/README.md

 ### Specific Case: Cost-Sensitive Prediction
 In scenarios where the cost of acquiring new customers significantly outweighs the cost of retaining existing ones, our focus shifts toward optimizing for customer retention.
 In such cases, we recommend using recall-optimized model as the primary model.
 By prioritizing recall, we ensure that our model is sensitive to customers who are likely to churn, allowing us to take proactive measures to retain them.
 This approach helps in maximizing the return on investment by focusing on customer retention efforts.

-### Summary of Recommendations
-- General Case: Use Adaptive Boosting (AdaBoost) for its superior accuracy and robust performance across diverse data sets.
-- Specific Case (Cost-Sensitive): Use Logistic Regression to achieve high recall, particularly when customer acquisition costs are a significant concern.